Round ligament pain in pregnancy

 Pain from stretching uterine ligaments can be severe and can be confused with causes outside your pregnancy.
 Pregnant women may feel acute abdominal pain when the cause is something more serious, such as the following:

 - Appendicitis - an inflammation of the appendix located in your right lower abdomen.
 You initially have poor appetite, nausea, vomiting, fever and, as the inflammation progresses, worsening pain.
 As you move further along in your pregnancy, the pain from appendicitis may be felt in the upper abdomen instead of the lower abdomen because of your growing uterus.

 - Pain in ovaries or cysts.
 The ovary located in this area may twist, or a cyst may rupture, causing sudden severe abdominal pain.

 - Cramps because of slow digestion caused by pregnancy.
 These occur in the ascending colon and caecum, located in the right lower part of your abdomen.

 When to seek medical care

 Describe your pain, and any other symptoms, to your GP or midwife, who will assess whether to send you to a hospital’s accident and emergency department or your labour ward.
-You can always contact the labour ward direct for advice by calling the number in your personally held pregnancy notes or using NHS Direct.
+You can always contact the labour ward direct for advice by calling the number in your personally held pregnancy notes or using NHS 111 in England, NHS 24 in Scotland and NHS Direct in Wales.
 Do not hesitate to seek urgent help if any of the following symptoms occur.